Henry III (2020 & 2023)

 'Henry III' was printed without an attribution to the English Monarchs series yet it is undeniably one of the titles in the series; it was commissioned and announced in the late 1980s, and Yale last year announced its publication by adding it to the list of series titles on their website and in public announcements.
 Often it is the paperback version of Yale's English Monarchs series books that bear a more explicit statement of series status, so this is not unusual for a hardback release.
 Volume 1 does not include a list of 'Other titles in the series' but volume 2 does have this list.
 This therefore requires an relaxation of what we categorise as a series book to be any mention by the publisher in any format that a book is in the series, although relying on a website to be an authority is in the long term a bit risky because of the ephemeral nature of webpages and their content.
 Nevertheless, the purpose of this website is to record such information and, duly, this book is without doubt listed as the thirty-second book in the series and Yale's twentieth contribution to it.

 One of the first professional reviews of the book was by Professor Nigel Saul, the English Monarchs biographer of 'Richard II'.
-Professor Saul's review in History Today, Volume 70 Issue 7 July 2020, concluded with the comment: "This is a magesterial biography, authoritative yet accessible".
-He also notes that this book uses the "thickened narrative" approach - a largely chronological biography strengthened with "contextural detail to give an idea of the wider world in which the king moved", and further noted that Professor Carpenter "...is well aware of the possible methodological objections to his work, and is careful to offer his readers a sense of the social and intellectual framework within which Henry operated."
+Professor Saul's review in History Today, Volume 70 Issue 7 July 2020, concluded with the comment: "This is a magisterial biography, authoritative yet accessible".
+He also notes that this book uses the "thickened narrative" approach - a largely chronological biography strengthened with "contextual detail to give an idea of the wider world in which the king moved", and further noted that Professor Carpenter "...is well aware of the possible methodological objections to his work, and is careful to offer his readers a sense of the social and intellectual framework within which Henry operated."
 Saul credits this book as being a vast improvement on previous scholarly biographies of Henry, specifically the 1947 Sir Maurice Powicke book, which is achieved by Carpenter's drawing on a wide range of untapped sources which put this new work well above others, specifically his use of, as Saul says, "...the mountain of legal and financial material in the National Archives...".

 Dominic Selwood reviewed the book in the weekly political magazine The Spectator (23/05/2020), praising Carpenter's "...easy handling of so many interlocking strands, weaving the official records and gossipy chronicles into a vibrant account of the reign." and added praise to Yale University Press which "...is to be congratulated on allowing Carpenter to explore so many aspects of 13th-century English government at such length.
 The glorious details — lamprey cooking included — are what make it a pleasure."

 Darren Baker (a biographer of Henry III - see below) has a lengthy review of Carpenter's book at his website.
 Read Darren's review here, or use the link provided on the website to download a pdf copy of the text.
 This analysis of the book is useful for readers as Baker's opinions of Henry's reign have similarities and differences to Carpenter.
-These divergences provide a useful calibratrion tool after reading the latter.
+These divergences provide a useful calibration tool after reading the latter.

 The publication date of the first volume was chosen carefully.
 May 2020 marked the 800th anniversary of Henry's coronation in Westminster Abbey (his second - after the hasty 1216 coronation in Gloucester following the death of King John and during the emergency of Louis' intervention in support of the rebel barons).